Giov3ss/Devs-Connect/README.md

 # **Dev's Connect**

 Dev's Connect is a meetup club for digital professionals, students and enthusiasts to share their insights into a new software technologies with each other.
-The site will be targeted toward the techonogy people in general who are looking for a way to socialise and It's also an opportunity to meet new friends, talk about your own project, find new opportunities and of course have fun.
+The site is aimed at tech people in general looking for a way to socialize and is also an opportunity to make new friends, talk about your own project, find new opportunities and of course have fun.

 ![Responsive](./documentation/responsive.png)